CaldasGSM/zson/readme.md

 original|   {|   "|   f|   o|   o|   "|   :|   "|   b|   a|   r|   "|   }|    |    |
   parsed| obj| str|   f|   o|   o|  \0| str|   b|   a|   r|  \0| end|    |    |    |
 ```
-While an array like `["foo","bar"]` will be very similar the diference will be only in the type "marker"
+While an array like `["foo","bar"]` will be very similar the difference will be only in the type "marker"
 and out we end up iterating the data:

 ```